4.72 from 326 votes

 Chocolate cupcakes

 • All-purpose flour – Be sure to measure this properly to get the right result.
 I always recommend a food scale, but the spoon and level method is fine as well.
-A quality 1:1 gluten-free flour should work also.
+A quality 1:1 gluten-free flour should also work.

-• Sugar – Regular granulated sugar is used in these.
+• Sugar – Regular granulated sugar works just fine.

 • Unsweetened cocoa powder – Regular unsweetened cocoa is used in these cupcakes.
-You can used Dutch cocoa, but they don’t rise quite as high, so you’d need to fill them a little more and you’d probably get one or two less cupcakes.
+You can use Dutch cocoa, but since it’s not acidic, it won’t react with baking soda, and the cupcakes won’t rise quite as high.
+You’ll need to fill them a little more, and you’ll probably get one or two fewer cupcakes out of the batter.
+Stick with natural cocoa powder for best results.

 • Baking soda – This leavening gives the cupcakes the most amazingly tender texture.